awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

 1. In the **Subscriptions** column of the MQTT test client, choose **device/data**\.

-1. Leave the MQTT test client window open to wait for messages from your device\.
+1. Keep the MQTT test client window open to wait for messages from your device\.

 **To send JSON documents with the pubsub\.py sample app**